 - vitamins A, C, E, K, and B complex

-The nutrients in wheatgrass aid the body in getting rid of impurities and stored toxins.
+The nutrients in wheatgrass in getting rid of impurities and stored toxins.
 For example, the chlorophyll aids in detoxing the body and helps support healthy liver function.
 Once your body is cleansed, you may see an increase in energy levels and better health overall.

 Wheatgrass has high levels of enzymes that aid in digestion by helping your body to break down food and absorb nutrients.
 This can help with digestion.

 The detox effects of wheatgrass clean your intestines so you experience less gas, bloating, and abdominal discomfort.
-Wheatgrass may also help relieve constipation, irritable bowel syndrome, and other digestive issues.
+Wheatgrass may also constipation, irritable bowel syndrome, and other digestive issues.

 Wheatgrass is a nutrient-dense food, leading many to feel fuller faster and longer.
 This can help to reduce cravings.